John Steele (Nova Scotia politician)

 John Steele (died spring 1762) was a surgeon and political figure in Nova Scotia.

 He came to Halifax with Edward Cornwallis in 1749 and moved to Annapolis around 1759, where he set up practice.
-It is recorded that, in 1752, Steele had several children over the age of sixteen.
+It is recorded that, in 1752, Steele had several children over sixteen.
 In 1761, he was named a justice of the peace for Annapolis County.

 He represented Annapolis County in the 3rd General Assembly of Nova Scotia from 1761 to 1762.
-His seat was declared vacant on May 4, 1762 due to his death.
+His seat was declared vacant on May 4, 1762, due to his death.